-- Probation: continued participation in an academic program predicated upon the student satisfying certain requirements as specified in a written notice of probation.
+- 1. Probation: continued participation in an academic program predicated upon the student satisfying certain requirements as specified in a written notice of probation.
 Probation is for a designated period of time and includes the probability of more severe disciplinary penalties if the student does not comply with the specified requirements or is found to be violating the Honor System during the probationary period.
-The student must request termination of the probation in writing. - period.
-The student must request termination of the probation in writing.
-Suspension: temporary dismissal from an academic program or from the University for a specified time, after which the student is eligible to continue the program or return to the University.
-Conditions for continuance or readmission may be specified.
-Expulsion: permanent dismissal either from an academic program or from the - Application, permanent damassa clarer non an academic program or non the University.
-Assigning a designation with a course grade indicating an Honor System violation - 4.
-Assigning a designation with a course grade indicating an honor System violation involving academic dishonesty.
-Conditions for removal may be specified, but the designation remains on the student's transcript for a minimum of one year; provided however, that once the student's degree is posted to the transcript, the designation may not be removed thereafter. - Denial or revocation of degrees.
+The student must request termination of the probation in writing. - Suspension: temporary dismissal from an academic program or from the University for a specified time, after which the student is eligible to continue the program or return to the University.
+Conditions for continuance or readmission may be specified. - 3.
+Expulsion: permanent dismissal either from an academic program or from the University - 4.
+Assigning a designation with a course grade indicating an Honor System violation involving academic dishonesty.
+Conditions for removal may be specified, but the designation remains on the student's transcript for a minimum of one year; provided however, that once the student's degree is posted to the transcript, the designation may not be removed thereafter. - Denial or revocation of degrees - 6.
 Performance of community service. - E. More than one of the penalties may be imposed for any single violation.
 Reference to "penalty" includes multiple penalties. - F. Imposition of the penalty of suspension or expulsion from the University must be approved by the president of the University.
-The president's approval shall be given either at the conclusion of the 10-day appeal period if no appeal is filed, or as part of the president's final decision if an appeal is filed. - G. When a student is suspended or expelled from the University, tuition and fees that have been paid for the semester during which the suspension or expulsion occurs are refundable in accordance with the standard refund policy as stated in the semester Schedule of Classes. - H. A hold on a student's admission, registration, or financial aid is not an independent penalty, but may be utilized by the University for various purposes, including either to (1) direct a student's attention to, and subsequent participation in, a pending disciplinary grievance proceeding or (2) to obtain the student's compliance with a penalty which has been imposed or other action which has been taken under the Student Code.
+The president's approval shall be given either at the conclusion of the 10-day appeal period if no appeal is filed, or as part of the president's final decision if an appeal is filed. - G. When a student is suspended or expelled from the University, tuition and fees that have been paid for the semester during which the suspension or expulsion occurs are refundable in accordance with the standard refund policy as stated in the semester Stated in the Science - H. A hold on a student's admission, registration, or financial aid is not an independent penalty, but may be utilized by the University for various purposes, including either to (1) direct a student's attention to, and subsequent participation in, a pending disciplinary grievance proceeding or (2) to obtain the student's compliance with a penalty which has been imposed or other action which has been taken under the Student Code.